mayankadlakha/clinic-appointments/README.md

 3. Set permission using `chmod +x SimulationValidations.sh`
 4. Run `SimulationValidations.sh` to run error paths of the API using InMemoryRepositories

+Note: these bash scripts have a fixed date in the future (August 2026).
+These dates might have to be adjusted since the API does not allow appointments in the past.

 ### Curl Requests
 These curl requests assume that the API is running on localhost:3000 *Create appointment*